prabes/Locator/README.md

 It consumes `Google Maps API` to get the search results.

 ## Usages
-You are not made available with the `IPIFY API-KEY` and `Google Maps API-KEY`
+You'll need `IPIFY API-KEY` and `Google Maps API-KEY` in order to run this script.

-1. You must create an .env file and place it on root directory.
+1. You must create an .env file on root directory.
 2. You should now include the API credentials as:
     ``` Enviroment Variables